cucumber/docs/content/tags.md

 (The [standard library](https://github.com/cucumber/cucumber/blob/master/docs/standard-library.adoc#implementations) list indicates what Cucumber implementations currently support Tag Expressions).

-If you're interested in how it works exactly, have a look at the [Internal Design](/cucumber/tag-expressions).

 # Overriding the Tag filters from a profile

 It is not currently possible to override the Tag filters from a profile.